microsoftgraph/uwp-csharp-snippets-rest-sample/README.md

 2. Press F5 to build and debug.
 Run the solution and sign in to Office 365 with your organizational account.

+<a name="#how-the-sample-affects-your-tenant-data"></a>
+##How the sample affects your tenant data
+This sample runs REST commands that create, read, update, or delete data.
+When running commands that delete or edit data, the sample creates fake entities.
+The fake entities are deleted or edited so that your actual tenant data is unaffected.
+The sample will leave behind fake entities on your tenant.

 <a name="questions"></a>
 ## Questions and comments